 11] Upgrade or Install using ISO

 If the automatic upgrade option is not working, you can always download the ISO file from Microsoft Server, then created a Bootable USB to install or upgrade.

-While Windows always check for your battery level, but multiple attempts to upgrade to Windows 10 might have drained your battery, and is not stuck.
-So make sure that whenever you upgrade, keep the laptop plugged to the mains.
+While Windows always check for your battery level, but multiple attempts to upgrade to Windows 10 might have drained your battery, and are not stuck.
+So make sure that whenever you upgrade, keep the laptop plugged into the mains.
 This will make sure to compensate for the extra battery that is consumed.

 Did you ever face this issue?
-What did you to resolve Windows 10 stuck at Ready to install problem?
-Do you have any extra tip?
-Do share it with us in the comments.
+What did you do to resolve Windows 11/10 stuck at Ready to install problem?
+Do you have any extra tips?
+Do share them with us in the comments.